cibernox/space-crops/README.md

 It works now, but it's pretty bad, right?
 We have to make our strategies not blocking.
 So we save to indexedDB immediately and carry on working, trusting that things will eventually save on the server:

-`app/data-strategies/store-beforequery-remote-query.js` and `app/data-strategies/store-beforeupdate-remote-update.js` to make it non-blocking
+`app/data-strategies/store-beforequery-remote-query.js` and `app/data-strategies/store-beforeupdate-remote-update.js` to make it non-blocking.
+Restart the server.

 That feels amazing right.
 Now astronauts will get snappy UI no matter with how high the latency is.